Sabercat Trail and Fossil Museum Projects

 Is there a trail map of Sabercat trail? that shows both - the current trail and the future extension.

-Chetan Patel asked almost 2 years ago
+Chetan Patel asked about 2 years ago

 Hello, thank you for your question!
 Yes, the current concept map for the project can be found on the project website.